LLN273/Genomic_polarization_allotetraploids/README.md

 ## Pipeline used in:

-# Origin and Phylogeny of Plant Polyploids Determined Using Polarized Genomic Sequences
+# Phylogenetic Analysis of Allotetraploid Species Using Polarized Genomic Sequences
 J.L.
 Leal, Pascal Milesi, Eva Hodková, Jarkko Salojärvi, and Martin Lascoux

 ____